 Alternative: Flat Tax

 Humorist and travel writer Stanton Delaplane once offered this lighthearted suggestion for a simplified tax form: "How much money did you make last year?
 Mail it in."
-While that may be a drastic way to change the tax system, there has been no shortage of people proposing new tax systems since the 16th amendment was passed in 1913.
+While that may be a drastic way to change the tax system, there has been no shortage of people proposing new tax systems since the 16th Amendment was passed in 1913.
 If you follow presidential campaigns, there is usually talk from some of the candidates on revising the tax system.
 Here's a quick look at two of these alternative tax plans.

 Proponents of a flat-tax system say that it would do away with the complicated tax code and tax forms.
 The flat tax would need only one form, about the size of a postcard and consisting of only 10 lines.
 You would merely add up wage, salary and pension income, subtract any personal allowances and pay 17 percent of your taxable income.
 Deductions and credits would be eliminated under this type of plan.
 (Perry's proposal did allow a few deductions such as mortgage interest).